beego/beedoc/en-US/module/session.md

 sort: 1
 ---

+# Notes:

+* This document is for using `session` as a standalone module in other project.
+If you are using `session` with Beego, please check here [session control](../mvc/controller/session.md)*

 # Introduction to Session Module

 The session module is used to store user data between different requests.
 It only supports saving the session id into a cookie, so if the client doesn't support cookies, it won't work.